 To date, no sectoral sanctions have been approved by the Parliament of Ukraine.
 However, after being adopted in September 2015, numerous personal sanctions have been approved or renewed by the Security Council.

 Should a global corporate reorganization project involve individuals or entities with connection to Russia or Belarus, it is important to check the Ukrainian sanctions lists along with those adopted in the EU, UK and US.

 During martial law, Ukrainian courts are allowed to expropriate without compensation the assets of a sanctioned person whose property is blocked by Ukrainian sanctions.

 In addition, in March 2022, a Ukrainian law entitled “On the Basic Principles of Forcible Seizure of Objects of Property Rights of the Russian Federation and its Residents in Ukraine” came into effect.
 The law introduced a procedure for forcible seizure (ie, nationalization) of property owned directly or indirectly by Russia in Ukraine, regardless of whether or not the property was blocked by sanctions.

 Welcome to Crossroads – ICR Insights

 Crossroads – ICR Insights is our series of short-read articles designed to assist organizations considering an international corporate reorganization (ICR).
 Each country-specific, solutions-based brief will answer a key consideration during a global transaction such as carveouts, spinoffs, acquisitions and dispositions, pre- and post-acquisition integration, or legal entity rationalization.
-Visit Crossroads – ICR Insights to view the entire collection or sign up to be notified of new postings.
-Have an idea of a topic or interested in discussing further?
-Email ICRCrossroads@dlapiper.com.*Alla Kozachenko is a partner at Kinstellar in Ukraine.
-You may reach her via firstname.lastname@example.org.
+Visit Crossroads to see the collection or email to discuss further ICRCrossroads@dlapiper.com.*Alla Kozachenko is a partner at Kinstellar in Ukraine.
+You may reach her via email@example.com.